WordPress/wordpress-playground/packages/docs/site/docs/11-architecture/18-host-your-own-playground.md

     done;
 ```

-You can download plugins from URLs other than the WordPress plugin directory, use Git to pull them from elsewhere.

-It's also possible to copy from a local folder - for example, before `RUN`:
+You can download plugins from URLs other than the WordPress plugin directory, or use Git to pull them from elsewhere.
+It's also possible to copy from a local folder.
+For example, before `RUN`:

 ```
 COPY ./build-assets/*.zip /root/
 ```

 Then put the plugin zip files in `packages/playground/compile-wordpress/build-assets`.
-You may want to add their paths to `.gitignore`.
+In this case, you may want to add their paths to `.gitignore`.

 ### Import content